Loris-EPFL/mangrove-liquidity-bridge/README.md

 ## Notes

 - ✅ All tests are OK on `mumbai` (i.e. `FOUNDRY_PROFILE=mumbai`), including a
-  bridge from a newly deployed Uniswap pool V3
+  bridge from a UniswapV3 pool to a Mangrove order-book.
+- 🔴 On Polygon, because the repo is still expecting an already deployed Mangrove OB, some tests are failing.

-## Next steps
+## 📆 Next steps

 - Better estimation of require gas at contract creation (`LiquidityBridge`)
   - Put this required gas into the constructor of the bridge